 Being certified to OHSAS 18001 ensures your organisation:

-- Is taking proactive steps to comply with appropriate legislation
+- Is taking proactive steps to comply with appropriate legislation and best practice

-- Remains up to date with legislative changes
+- Remains up-to date with legislative changes

-- Becomes a safer place to work.
+- Becomes a safer place to work

 Why is ISO 45001 being developed?